timelyportfolio/rCharts_rickshaw_gettingstarted/index.md

 <br/>
 Breaking that down, first we pull in our dependencies and create a div to hold our chart.
-Then in our script we call Rickshaw.Graph's constructor, and pass along an element reference to our chart container, some layout instructions, and a series of data objects.
+Then in our `script` we call `Rickshaw.Graph`'s constructor, and pass along an element reference to our chart container, some layout instructions, and a series of data objects.

-The series object has a couple of slots, a data array of coordinate objects, and a color to draw them with.
+The `series` object has a couple of slots, a data array of coordinate objects, and a color to draw them with.
 Finally, we call the render() method on our just instantiated graph object, which creates paints our chart on the screen.
 <br/>
 ## Let's Try with Real Data
 <br/>
 Our previous work allowed us to paint a chart of made up values with minimal scaffolding.
 That was fun, but it doesn't tell us anything interesting about data.
-Let's use population change data from the 2010 U.S. Census to power our chart, and see what we find.
+Let's use [population change data](http://2010.census.gov/2010census/data/pop_change.csv) from the 2010 U.S. Census to power our chart, and see what we find.

 We'll begin by drawing a line representing the United States population with a point for each decade from 1910 to 2010.
-We'll use a short script we've written to massage the CSV data at the census.gov URL into a JavaScript data structure that Rickshaw.Graph's constructor can take as its data argument.
+We'll use a [short script](http://code.shutterstock.com/rickshaw/tutorial/transform.pl) we've written to massage the CSV data at the census.gov URL into a JavaScript data structure that `Rickshaw.Graph`'s constructor can take as its `data` argument.

 ```r